 Edamame in the shell

-Ask your child what characteristics he likes about the foods he chooses to eat (or use your own sleuthing skills if your child is non or not yet verbal).
-Then offer new foods that share your child’s favorite characteristics.
+Ask your older child what characteristics he likes about the foods he chooses to eat ( use your own sleuthing skills for a younger or non-verbal child).
+Select a new food that share your child’s favorite characteristics from the lists above to offer.

-Check out this post if you want more snack ideas for kids with sensory food aversions.
+I’ve got more snack ideas for kids with sensory food aversions here.